Search M

 Welcome to Year 4!

-The Year 4 team are very pleased to be able to help and support you on your learning journey this year.
+The Year 4 team are very pleased to be able to help and support your child on their learning journey this year.

-The team is Miss Short, Miss McHugh and Mrs Geddis.
-We hope that you have a settled and enjoyable start to the year.
+The team is Mrs Devonshire and Miss Rasool.
+We hope that all children have a settled and enjoyable start to the year.

-Our very busy and exciting curriculum this term covers, History, Science, French, Music, PSHE, Computing, Design and Technology, RE and PE.. not forgetting English and Maths!
+Our very busy and exciting curriculum this term covers, History, Science, French, Music, PSHE, Computing, Design and Technology, RE and PE ... not forgetting English and Maths of course!

 Topics covered will include food preparation, Anglo Saxons and Vikings, sound, recorders and Christianity.

-For more information on curriculum, PE requirements and equipment, please refer to the class letter.
+For more information on our curriculum, PE requirements and equipment, please refer to the class letter.

-In Year 4 there is a big focus on knowledge and recall of multiplication tables and the children will undertake the national multiplication check in the Summer term.
-There will be lots of opportunity for practice at school and any practice at home will also be very beneficial.
+In Year 4 there is a big focus on knowledge and recall of multiplication tables, and the children will undertake the national multiplication check in the Summer term.
+There will be lots of opportunity for practice at school but extra practice at home will also be very beneficial.

-Please use the Boom Reader app to log home reading that you complete so that we keep improving our fluency, expression and comprehension skills.
+Please use the new paper reading journals to log all home reading that your child completes, so that we keep improving our fluency, expression and comprehension skills.

-I am able to discuss any concerns you have at the end of the day and will respond to any emails as soon as possible.
-If you have concerns, please speak to me or email kateshort@stonehill.herts.sch.uk .
+I am able to discuss any concerns you may have, just before school or at the end of the day, and will respond to any emails as soon as possible.

 Interconnected World